 Image credit: MCA | Facebook

-The Museum of Contemporary Art isn’t just for high-profile art buffs, families of all ages and art lovers are welcome too.
-The MCA has an array of children’s workshops and school holiday programs to spark kids' creativity like Artplay, a free unstructured creative play session for 0-5 year olds.
+The Museum of Contemporary Art isn’t just for high-profile art buffs—families of all ages and art lovers are welcome too.
+The MCA has an array of free children’s workshops and school holiday programs to spark kids' creativity, like Artplay, an unstructured creative play session for 0-5-year-olds.
 You never know, you might have the next Picasso on your hands.

 Class Bento Kid-Friendly Workshops